- Type Parameters:

 the element type allows for calculation of the successor of a given

-value, merely request the subrange from lowEndpoint
+value, merely request the subrange from lowEndpoint to

-.
+successor(highEndpoint).
 For example, suppose that s

 is a sorted set of strings.
 The following idiom obtains a view

-containing all of the strings in s
+containing all of the strings in s from low to

-, inclusive:
+high, inclusive:

 SortedSet<String> sub = s.subSet(low, high+"\0");A similar technique can be used to generate an open range (which contains neither endpoint).
 The following idiom obtains a view containing all of the Strings in

-from low
+s from low to

-, exclusive:SortedSet<String> sub = s.subSet(low+"\0", high);
+high, exclusive:SortedSet<String> sub = s.subSet(low+"\0", high);

 This interface is a member of the Java Collections Framework.